 The ink, when not properly made, can be very unstable.
 Apparently a 3:1 ratio of acid to iron produces the most stable ink.
-Our recipe is certainly deficient in this regard.
-Iron sulphate is present as an impurity in steel wool, and additional sulphur is found in the vinegar, which besides removing the protective oxidation from the steel wool, also is able to increase the iron sulphate content of the solution.
-The tea is used as a source of tannins, but other sources could also be used, such as oak leaves, black walnuts, or oak galls.
+Our recipe is certainly deficient in this regard, but creates a usable ink in a pinch.
+Iron sulphate is present as an impurity in steel wool, and additional sulphur is found in the vinegar, which besides removing the protective oxide layer from the steel wool, also is able to increase the iron sulphate content of the solution.
+The tea is used as a source of tannins, but other sources could also be used such as oak leaves, black walnuts, or oak galls.
 Additional recipes can be found at this link.